 - Development and test use: Phoenix DRaaS facilitates easy setup of the Development/Test lab environments that are identical to the production systems.
 It also eliminates the overhead of setting up labs in traditional data centers.

-- Migration: Phoenix development allows you to seamlessly migrate workloads into the cloud with minimal manual customization.
+- Migration: Phoenix development allows to seamlessly migrate workloads into the cloud with minimal manual customization.

-- Automated disaster recovery sites: Phoenix DRaaS provides automated disaster recovery sites that are brought online in a few minutes.
-This avoids data loss and ensures business continuity.
+- Automated disaster recovery sites: Phoenix DRaaS provides automated disaster recovery sites that are brought online in a few minutes, which avoids data loss and ensures business continuity.